sanjaesan/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the kitten to delete
+ID | The ID of the user to delete

 # Settings